 Luckily, there are no hawkers on the beach to dodge.
 So, guests will get to relax, and play on the beach uninterrupted.
 Greet the local vendors and buy some drinks, snacks, or food.
 Rent the sunbeds or simply lie on the sandy beach and soak up the vibe.

 Located in Karangasem regency, Bias Tugel beach isn’t that famous as a natural tourist spot.
 Only a few know the beach compared to Kuta, Seminyak, and other west Bali beaches.
 However, that doesn’t mean the beach is not stunning.
 Locals that run the beach has done so well to keep the beach clean.

 The white sand accentuates the beach’s beauty.
 Have a look at the water, so pristine and blue.
 The black corals attract curious explorers to see beneath them.
 Surrounding greeneries sum up the tropical beach vibe.
 With a clear sky, in addition, the view is just cinematic.

 Unwind Under The Tropical Ambience

 Friendly locals never mind having a chit-chat with tourists.
-Have some laugh over a cold beer.
+Have some laughs over a cold beer.
 Compliment the food, locals will love that.
 For peace-seekers, rent a sunbed to lounge on the beach.
-The sunbed costs half the price from infamous beaches.
+The sunbed costs half the price of infamous beaches.
 Which is Rp50.000 for the sunbed and beach umbrella.